 Software and Patent

 Though the expression of the methods of programming codes can be copyrighted, the operational methods and principles of the program cannot be granted a copyright.
-Also, since reverse engineering is a fair use of the program, reverse engineering of trade secret is permissible.
+Also, since reverse engineering is a fair use of the program, reverse engineering of trade secrets is permissible.

-1. Business method, mathematical method or algorithm
+1. Business method, mathematical method, or algorithm

 2. A computer program that cannot be patentable